 Previous Weather Events

-The following two sources provide a discussion of the long range forecast as well as current weather events.
-This can be used for anticipating coming weather events and planning your manure applications accordingly.
-However, please be sure to always check the short range forecast prior to application.
+The following sources provide a discussion of the long range forecast as well as current weather events.
+This can be used for anticipating coming weather events and planning ahead.